Personal Strengths List: 30 Examples for Job Interviews

 Some people agree with everything their boss says without questioning it.
 However, companies need employees who will challenge the norm if their ideas could improve the business.

-Being able to stand up for what you think is the best thing for the company is a strength that employers want, as it could mean that new ideas will be brought to the table.
+Standing up for what you think is the best thing for the company is a strength employers want, as it could mean that new ideas will be brought to the table.

 12. Strong Work Ethic

-Employers look for candidates who have a strong work ethic because they want people who are willing to take the initiative to go above and beyond the call of duty to get the job done.
+Employers look for candidates with a strong work ethic because they want people who are willing to take the initiative and go above and beyond the call of duty to get the job done.

-Successful employees are known for having a strong work ethic and for having the ability to carry out the everyday tasks that are required to consistently reach their employee goals.
+Successful employees are known for their strong work ethic and for being able to carry out the everyday tasks required to consistently reach their goals.

-Having a strong work ethic certainly involves having a sense of determination, but it is also about having respect, being honest, and working with a growth mindset.
+A strong work ethic certainly involves determination, but it is also about respect, honesty, and a growth mindset.

-Employers get to decide what kind of work ethic they want to see in their employees and then adopt those behaviors themselves to set the precedent for the organization.
+Employers get to decide what kind of work ethic they want in their employees and then adopt those behaviors to set the precedent for the organization.

 13. Passion for the Field

-You have to be passionate about the work that you are interviewing for in order to be able to sell yourself to potential employers.
-If you are apathetic toward the work that the company does, the hiring managers will be in no rush to bring you on board, as they will assume you will just get by with doing the bare minimum in order to get a paycheck.
+You have to be passionate about the work you are interviewing for to sell yourself to potential employers.
+If you are apathetic toward the company's work, the hiring managers will be in no rush to bring you on board, as they will assume you will get by doing the bare minimum to get a paycheck.

-Organizations want to hire people who share their love of the industry and who have an interest in the well-being of the company.
+Organizations want to hire people who love the industry and are interested in the company's well-being.

 14. Credibility